 The sculpture was commissioned by Kent State University circa 1977 which then promptly rejected it in 1979, inexplicably giving as a reason that it "depicted violence".
+LINK

 The public was left to wonder if Kent State's administration was still in denial, nine years after the shootings, or merely kowtowing to its funding source, the State of Ohio, whose Guardsmen committed the slayings.

 This is a funding source which prefers to ignore the horrible event or refer to the slayings with bloodless euphemisms such as the "Kent State incident" or "Kent State tragedy".

 Sadly, this strategy of euphemizing the butchery that day, has succeeded, and by this writing nearly forty years later (September, 2009) the Kent State slayings are merely a paragraph or two in history books and the slain are erroneously lumped together as "anti-war demonstrators," when in fact two of the slain were onlookers; one a male ROTC student (Bill Schroeder), the other a female student (Sandy Scheuer) walking to class.